 Students enrolled in the MBA program are expected to maintain good academic standing.
-To maintain good academic standing, a graduate student must preserve a cumulative institutional GPA of at least 3.0 in all graduate level courses.
-Students must also make reasonable progress toward graduation requirements.

-If the GPA of a graduate student falls below a 3.0 in a given semester, a letter of scholastic warning from the Office of Academic Affairs will be sent to the student placing him/her on Academic Probation.
-A student is allowed one semester, (not including summer) to achieve good academic standing (3.0 GPA).
-If not achieved by the end of the academic probation term, the student will be required to sit out for one semester.
-The student may then reapply, and if accepted return to complete his/her studies.
-Students placed on Academic Probation a second time, will be dismissed from the program.
+To be in good standing, a graduate student must maintain a cumulative institutional GPA of at least 3.0 in all graduate level courses and make reasonable progress toward graduation requirements.
+If the GPA of a graduate student falls below a 3.0 in a given semester, a letter of scholastic warning from the Dean of the College of Business Administration will be sent to the student placing him/her on Academic Probation.
+A student will be allowed one semester, not including summer, to achieve good academic standing (3.0 GPA).
+If not achieved by the end of the academic probation term, the student will be dismissed from the program.
 Only credits earned in graduate business courses offered by the College of Business Administration at Savannah State University may be used to repair deficiencies in a student's GPA.